 The New England Journal of Medicine notes that just as many people that are lighting up are dying, and estimate that 435,000 Americans die every year, prematurely, to smoking related deaths.
 The same report notes that the chances of dying prematurely from a smoking related illness is 50 percent.
 The CDC notes that smoking is the leading cause of preventable deaths in America.
-Here’s everything you need to know about nicotine addiction, and what can be done to get it under control.
+Here’s everything you need to know about addiction in nicotine, and what can be done to get it under control.

 Health Canada and the Canadian Government says that nicotine is the chemical found in a tobacco leaf, and these leaves are manufactured into cigarettes.
 When that cigarette is burned, or, smoked, the lungs absorb the chemical and the rest of the body moves it through the system as it would any other chemical.
 The chemical can also be vaporized in liquid form, and the use of e-cigarettes and vaping has become very popular since it hit the market in 2007.